 print(model.predict([[5.1, 3.5, 1.4, 0.2]])) # Classify a sample

-Ensemble learning combines the predictive strengths of multiple models to improve overall performance.
-These techniques are often used to reduce model variance and improve generalization.
+Ensemble learning enhances model performance by combining the predictive strengths of multiple models to improve overall performance.
+These techniques are especially useful for often reducing model variance and improve generalization.

 Random Forest is one of the most popular ensemble methods.
 It builds several decision trees and merges their predictions, either by averaging or majority voting, to arrive at the final result.